.

 Support for Medical Aid in Dying in the greater Burlington area, including BTV airport.

 Meg Tipper, Ed.
 D., is a teacher by training and calling.
 She spent her full-time work life teaching in high schools and colleges in Maryland.
 After moving to Vermont in retirement, Meg became a 500 hour Kripalu Yoga Teacher.
 Having retired from yoga teaching, she now devotes herself to work as a Death Doula, certified through UVM’s EOL Doula Program.
 Meg helped her mother die using VSED (voluntary stopping eating and drinking) and is deeply committed to accompanying clients and their families who make the hard decision to die with intention.
-As a PCV Wayfinder, Meg helps with the many logistical and emotional challenges of the process.
-Meg serves clients coming to Chittenden County.
-Her fee is paid by way of a tax deductible donation based on an hourly rate.
+As a Wayfinder, Meg helps with the many logistical and emotional challenges of the process.
+Meg's business, The Agape Way, LLC, serves clients coming to Chittenden County.
+The fee is $3000, payable in two installments.
+There are "Pay from the Heart" and "Pay it Forward" fee options for those with limited or plentiful resources.
+Meg offers a 40 minute Zoom intake for free and after that the first payment and signed contract are required before moving forward.

 If you have read the PCV website information for non-residents and feel that you are ready to begin your planning for coming to Vermont, then email Meg with information about the potential client and where you are in the Act 39 process.
 You can expect a response from Meg within 24 hours.
 Please email her only if you are not waiting to hear back from another PCV Helpline or Wayfinder contact.